maptimeokc/maptimeokc.github.io/_posts/2015-02-23-maptimeokc-intro.md

 Parking is going to be a bit of a challenge (we're talking about Bricktown, right?).
 The map below highlights some  parking lot suggestions (orange polygons).
 We will try to do better next meetup on the parking situation.

+_Update:_ Additional resources

+Here are the Intro to Maptime slides: http://maptimeokc.github.io/maptimeokc-intro

+Here are the Intro to OSM slides: http://maptimeokc.github.io/osm-intro

 <iframe width='100%' height='256px' frameBorder='0' src='https://a.tiles.mapbox.com/v4/jvrousseau.l4okdegc/attribution,zoompan.html?access_token=pk.eyJ1IjoianZyb3Vzc2VhdSIsImEiOiJYYUNlcVRZIn0.lp0867Jn5ynlj72kMwICSA#16/35.4642/-97.5093'></iframe>